 If you use corrugated plastic, it can be installed any time after the installation is installed.
 This makes it easier to work on the plumbing, and potentially any gas or electric lines under the trailer.

 On our tiny house trailers we’ve added a steel flange along the side edges of the trailer and replaced the wood decking with two steel ‘runner’ beams.
-These combined changes offer a total of up to four* connection points to securely attach each of your floor joists to the steel of your trailer.
+These combined changes offer a total of up to four connection points to securely attach each of your floor joists to the steel of your trailer.
 On a 20 trailer this can be as many as 48 connection points!
 However, not every potential connection point can, or needs to be used on every joist.
 For instance, on some joists the angle of the fender may not allow enough room for the tools needed, or rear lights mounted close to the flange may make a connection point unavailable.
 We will typically place a bolt at every possible location along the outer edge, and then stagger the bolts on the interior of the joists.

 At each attachment point, we start by drilling a 1” wide hole just deep enough to countersink the washer and head of the galvanized hex bolts we’ll be using later.
 Next, using a 3/8” drill bit suitable for both wood and steel, we drill a hole down through the floor joist and through the metal piece below (either the flange or runner beam).
 Finally, we secure the joist and trailer together using a 3/8” hex bolt and nut, with a washer at both the head and bolt ends.
 The length of the bolts that go through the runner beams will need to be at least 6-1/2” long, while the bolts that go through the flange will need to be at least 5” long.